alphagov/govuk-frontend/docs/contributing/publishing.md

 ```bash
 npm logout
 ```

+17. Send a message to our users in both the X-GOV and GDS #govuk-design-system slack channels that indicates there's a new release with a short summary.

-17. Move Trello cards from "Next Frontend release" column to "Done".
+18. Move Trello cards from "Next Frontend release" column to "Done".

-18. Add Trello cards to "This Sprint" column for
+19. Add Trello cards to "This Sprint" column for
   - Update the GOV.UK Design System to use the latest release
   - Update the GOV.UK Prototype Kit to use the latest release